ShonHarsh/UiPath-Academy-Automation-Developer-Professional/README.md

 ###### Markdown
 You are most likely familiar with markdown, however for the sake of clarity, it is a lightweight formatting language.
 It is viewable and even quite readable in a text editor but viewing markdown interpreted as it is intended is even better.
 Some markdown viewers are:

-- [Atom](https://atom-editor.cc/) - While the IDE Atom has been archived, it still works and performs well.
+- [Atom Editor](https://atom-editor.cc/) - While the IDE Atom has been archived, it still works and performs well.
 This is my favorite interface for markdown.
-- [Atom GitHub](https://github.com/atom/atom) - The GitHub page for Atom.
+- [Atom Editor GitHub](https://github.com/atom/atom) - The GitHub page for Atom.
 I am adding it here should the official page go offline.
 - [MarkText](https://www.marktext.cc/) - A very lightweight markdown viewer.
 - [Sublime Text](https://www.sublimetext.com/) - A popular text editor that works also.
 - [Visual Studio Code](https://code.visualstudio.com/) - VSCode should need no introduction.